Tjstretchalot/ignite-simple/README.md

 [Cyclical Learning Rates for Training Neural Networks, 2017](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7926641).

 For tuning the learning rate, a reasonable cycle size is used and the process is analagous to that described by the paper.
+A very small number of warmup cycles at a low learning rate are included which improves stability on some models without effecting most models, and can be disabled by setting the instance of `hyperparams.HyperparameterSettings` to have `warmup_pts=0`.
+This is typically 10% of an epoch trained with minibatched SGD with batch size 64 and a fixed learning rate of 1e-6.

 The batch size is found in a similar way - vary the batch size upward linearly over a few epochs.
 The range of batch sizes where the accuracy increased is found, and then batch sizes are randomly drawn from that range and tested for a few epochs.
 The batch size with the highest accuracy at the end of the short test is used.
+Warmup is not used for batch size currently as it does not seem to benefit any models.

 The hyperparameter presets correspond roughly to:
     - How many trials to average tests over (i.e., for learning rate it can be